What Is It?

 A less common form of the disease, called acute or angle closure glaucoma, develops suddenly and usually causes eye pain and redness.
 In this form of glaucoma, pressures rise quickly because normal fluid flow within the eye becomes blocked.
 This happens when a structure called the angle (where the iris and cornea meet) closes.

 Experts are uncertain why either form of glaucoma damages the optic nerve.
+However, lowering the pressure inside the eye decreases the risk that further damage to the optic nerve will occur.

 In addition to open angle and angle closure glaucoma, there are rarer forms of the illness.
 They may be related to eye defects that develop before birth (congenital glaucoma) or to eye injuries, eye tumors or medical problems such as diabetes.
 In some cases, medications, such as corticosteroids, also can trigger glaucoma.